Terbium: Production

 Crushed terbium-containing minerals are treated with hot concentrated sulfuric acid to produce water-soluble sulfates of rare earths.
 The acidic filtrates are partially neutralized with caustic soda to pH 3–4.
 Thorium precipitates out of solution as hydroxide and is removed.
-After that the solution is treated with ammonium oxalate to convert rare earths into their insoluble oxalates.
+The solution is treated with ammonium oxalate to convert rare earths into their insoluble oxalates.
 The oxalates are decomposed to oxides by heating.
 The oxides are dissolved in nitric acid that excludes one of the main components, cerium, whose oxide is insoluble in HNO3.
 Terbium is separated as a double salt with ammonium nitrate by crystallization.

 The most efficient separation routine for terbium salt from the rare-earth salt solution is ion exchange.
 In this process, rare-earth ions are sorbed onto suitable ion-exchange resin by exchange with hydrogen, ammonium or cupric ions present in the resin.
 The rare earth ions are then selectively washed out by suitable complexing agents.
 As with other rare earths, terbium metal is produced by reducing the anhydrous chloride or fluoride with calcium metal.
 Calcium and tantalum impurities can be removed by vacuum remelting, distillation, amalgam formation or zone melting.

+In 2020, the annual demand for terbium was estimated at 340 t.
+Terbium is not distinguished from other rare earths in the United States Geological Survey's Mineral Commodity Summaries, which in 2024 estimated the global reserves of rare earth minerals at 110000000 t.